Automation Action – Lookup From A Database Using AI | ThinkAutomation

 From the AI Provider list, select the AI provider to use.

 Select a %variable% to receive the returned database rows from the Assign Response list.
+You can also optionally assign the generated SQL statement to a variable selected from the Assign Generated SQL To list.

-How It Works
+<h5id=”how-it-works”>How It Works

 When the action is executed, ThinkAutomation sends the prompt to your selected AI provider.
 The prompt will include the database schema and user query.
 The prompt asks the AI to generate a SQL statement based on the schema and user query.
-The returned SQL statement is then executed against your database and the returned rows are then assigned to the selected variable in either CSV, Json or Markdown format.
+The returned SQL statement is then executed against your database and the returned rows are then assigned to the selected variable in either Markdown, CSV, Json format.

 The prompt directs the AI to use parameters, to ensure against SQL injection.

-Use Cases
+<h5id=”use-cases”>Use Cases

 This action can be used to provide a simple front end for natural language database queries.
 Used in conjunction with the web chat message source – a user can ask a question and the database results can be returned to the chat in markdown format.

-This action could also be used along with the Ask AI action - to provide database context as part of a larger AI workflow.
-The rows returned in CSV format can then be used to add context to a conversation - allowing the AI to further process database results.
+This action could also be used along with the Ask AI action – to provide database context as part of a larger AI workflow.
+The rows returned in Markdown format can then be used to add context to a conversation – allowing the AI to further process database results.